spoudyal1989/datavizsample/blogpost3.md

 ### What I Studied and Found
 Let’s begin by defining a few things for the purpose of this visualization.
 A <b>political dynasty</b> is created when an elected officeholder’s child subsequently holds an elected office. <b>Democracy</b> is measured using different measures.
 This visualization relies on Freedom House’s annual <i>[Freedom in the World](https://freedomhouse.org/report-types/freedom-world)</i> reports to identify democracies.
 I have considered as democracies countries that Freedom House has categorized as democracies—partly or fully—for at least fourteen of the past twenty-eight years (Freedom House started publishing its annual reports in 1980, twenty-eight years ago).
 I have made an exception for countries that until recently had nonrepresentational governments, such as Tunisia.

-I studied one dependent variable (DV) and four independent variables (IVs):
+I studied one dependent variable and four independent variables:

 <b>Dynastic legacy since 1980</b> (dependent).

 <b>Electoral system</b> (independent).
+This variable is divided into three categories: proportional representational system, plurality/majority, and mixed.
+These categories are based on the electoral system family developed by the International Institute for Democracy and Electoral Assistance.

 <b>System of government</b> (independent).
+This variable is divided into three broad categories: parliamentary democracy/parliamentary constitutional monarchy, parliamentary republic/federal parliamentary republic, and presidential republic/semipresidential republic.

 <b>Monarchy status</b> (independent).
+This variable is divided into two categories: whether a country has monarchy or not.
+I chose this variable because it is generally posited that in countries with monarchies, other political families are not prominent.

 <b>Year of independence</b> (independent).

-The first, <i>electoral system</i>, is divided into three categories: proportional representational system, plurality/majority, and mixed.
-These categories are based on the electoral system family developed by the International Institute for Democracy and Electoral Assistance. <i>System of government</i> is divided into three broad categories: parliamentary democracy/parliamentary constitutional monarchy, parliamentary republic/federal parliamentary republic, and presidential republic/semipresidential republic.
-The visualization also shows whether or not a country is a <i>monarchy</i> and whether it gained <i>independence before or after 1945</i>.
-Monarchy was chosen because it is generally posited that in countries with monarchies, other political families are generally not prominent.
-The independence variable is meant to check whether a colonial past has any effect on a country’s tolerance for dynastic elites in national politics.
+This variable is also categorical and notes whether a country became independent before or after 1945.
+With this variable, I meant to check whether a colonial past has any effect on a country’s tolerance for dynastic elites in national politics.

 <b>I found that democracies with plurality/majority electoral systems or mixed electoral have more families in national politics than those with proportional representation system.
 This variable amplifies the effect of other variables as well.</b>